1934 German head of state referendum: Conduct

 On 19 August 1934 voters were asked the question:

 The office of the national president is united with that of the national chancellor.
 In consequence, the former powers of the national president pass to the leader and national chancellor, Adolf Hitler.
 He appoints his deputy.

 Do you, German man, and you, German woman, approve of the arrangement made in this law?

 The government used widespread intimidation and electoral fraud to secure a large "yes" vote.
 This included stationing storm troopers at polling stations and forcibly escorting clubs and societies to polling stations.
 In some places, polling booths were removed, or banners reading "only traitors enter here" hung over the entrances to discourage secret voting.
 In addition, many ballot papers were pre-marked with "yes" votes, spoiled ballot papers were frequently counted as having been "yes" votes and many "no" votes were recorded to have been in favour of the referendum question.
 The extent of the fraud meant that in some areas, the number of votes recorded to have been cast was greater than the number of people able to vote.

 The relative lack of support in Hamburg in 1933 prompted Hitler to declare a "virtual national holiday" on 17 August 1934 so that he could address the German people directly over the 4.3 million registered radio sets.

 The referendum itself, as well as all efforts to make Hitler head of state, violated the Enabling Act.
-Although that act gave Hitler the right to pass laws that were contrary to the constitution, it stated that the president's powers were to remain "undisturbed", which has long been interpreted to forbid any attempt to tamper with the presidency.
+Although that act gave the government—in practice, Hitler—the right to pass laws that "may deviate from the constitution", it stated that the president's powers were to remain "undisturbed", which has long been interpreted to forbid any attempt to tamper with the presidency.
 The constitution had also previously been amended in 1932 to make the president of the High Court of Justice (Erwin Bumke in 1934), not the chancellor, first in the line of succession to the presidency and even then only on an interim basis until fresh elections.